 Week 27 Pregnancy: How big is your baby?

 At week 27, your baby now weighs a little more than 2 pounds and is a total length of about 14 1/3 inches from head to toe (1).

-Week 27 Pregnancy: Baby Position
+Week 27 Pregnancy: Baby’s Position

 Week 27 Pregnancy: Find Your Childbirth Class

 Most natural childbirth classes will take at least 4 weeks to complete, although this will vary depending on the class or method of instruction.
 If you start at around 27 or 28 weeks, you’ll finish the class at around 32 weeks.
 This will leave you 2 months to practice your breathing techniques, relaxation, and other labor coping tools.
-And, you’ve built some wiggle room into your prep time, just in case baby comes early.
+You’ve also built some wiggle room into your prep time, just in case baby comes early.

 Not sure which class to take?
 Kopa Birth® offers comprehensive online, video-based natural childbirth classes that you can take from the comfort of your own couch!
-The instructor is a registered nurse and a natural-birthing mom to 5, so you’ll be in good hands!
+The instructor is a registered nurse and a natural-birthing mom of 6, so you’ll be in good hands!
 Interested in a little preview?
 Register to view the first class of the KOPA PREPARED online course series for FREE!
 And if you like what you see, consider signing up for the full course to view all 8+ classes (cost ranges from $195 to $245).